-Another approach to incorprate non-representational knowledge into cartography can be to undermine the globalizing view of maps by grounding them in contingent local experiences.
-This can be seen in attepts by queer cartographers to challenge the heteronormativity of urban spacial representations, such as Michael Brown and Larry Knopp’s work with the Northwest Lesbian and Gay History Museum Project to create a queer map of Seattle.
-Brown and Knopp attempted to incorprate key queer grographical concerns, such as ‘interrogation of Cartesian rationality, Euclidean spatial ontologies, and the often norming fixity inherent in cartographic representation’ with the practical constraints imposed by producing a concrete product by a fixed deadline utilizing the knowledge-base of a group of volunteers (2008, 40).
+Another approach to incorporate non-representational knowledge into cartography can be to undermine the globalizing view of maps by grounding them in contingent local experiences.
+This can be seen in attempts by queer cartographers to challenge the heteronormativity of urban spacial representations, such as Michael Brown and Larry Knopp’s work with the Northwest Lesbian and Gay History Museum Project to create a queer map of Seattle.
+Brown and Knopp attempted to incorporate key queer grographical concerns, such as ‘interrogation of Cartesian rationality, Euclidean spatial ontologies, and the often norming fixity inherent in cartographic representation’ with the practical constraints imposed by producing a concrete product by a fixed deadline utilizing the knowledge-base of a group of volunteers (2008, 40).
 While they acknowledge that such interventions will necessarily privilege certain knowledge over others, they assert that producing non-normative cartography is a valuable intervention and can bring to light narratives silenced by traditional maps (42).

 Glasgow-based illustrator Mitch Miller has created a hybrid of graphic narratives and mapping he refers to as dialectograms, which reclaim the bird’s-eye view of mapping for the communities whose realities are inscribed on the ground (2015, 14).
 Miller presents large-scale maps of buildings and neighborhoods, often A0 size and larger, that present observed drawings of residents, text from conversations, and ethnographic observations the artist has whilst working within the communities he depicts.
 In his own words, dialectograms ‘began as a vernacular, demotic counterpoint to the authoritative diction of maps, diagrams, anthropological schematics and architectural floor plans’ (17).
 From June 2013 until April 2015, Miller worked on three dialectograms, collectively titled Games’ End, as part of All Sided Games, a series of artistic commissions that interrogated the spaces left by the 1970 and 1986 Commonwealth Games in Edinburgh, as well as the 2014 Games in Glasgow (2).
 In both cities, the councils had pitched the Games as a chance to redevelop underprivileged neighborhoods, yet the planners often elided the local culture of the inhabitants they were presumably enriching (17).
 This is not a problem in any way unique to the Commonwealth Games redevelopments, and is in fact mentioned by Proshansky et al. in 1983 in regards to the negative reaction residents often have to slum clearances (1983, 67).
 By merging the impersonal, hierarchical viewpoint of mapping with the marginalized voices of the inhabitants, Miller is able to critique the dehumanizing abstraction implicit in the official representations of urban planning.
 These dialectograms undermine the discourse functions associated with the traditional maps they reference and insist on multiple levels of authority by juxtaposing multiple arguments within a single, cohesive visual plane.